-I took my remote controlled car into the street to see what it could do.
+I took my remote controlled car outside to see what it could do.
 My brother stayed in to play with our racetrack.
-It was unseasonably warm that Christmas Day, so I wore no coat.
-Our house stood at the end of a hairpin curve, and we often played in the street with no fear, so I plopped myself down on the manhole cover in the middle of the road.
-The neighborhood still slept, and I heard no traffic, just the birds heralding the new day.
+It was unseasonably warm, so I wore no coat.
+Our house stood at the end of a hairpin curve, and we often played in the street, so I plopped myself down on the manhole cover in the middle of the road.
+The neighborhood still slept.
+I heard no traffic, just birds heralding the day.

 My car zipped along quite well on the cracked concrete as my hands played across the plastic remote.
-I was happy, but my huge chocolate breakfast and lack of sleep were taking a toll, and as the sun poked over the pines, my head drooped.
-I could barely concentrate on my toy.
+I was happy, but my chocolate breakfast and lack of sleep were taking a toll.
+As the sun poked over the pines, my head drooped.

-A woman screamed and my head snapped up as a car screeched in front of me, a real, speeding automobile, swerving to avoid smashing into my head.
-It skidded to a stop a few feet away.
-I was running for our front yard, my remote control car forgotten, when I heard a woman’s voice.
+A woman screamed.
+My head snapped up as a car screeched in front of me, a real, speeding automobile.
+It swerved to avoid smashing into my head and skidded to a stop a few feet away.
+I ran for our front yard, my remote control car forgotten.

 “Hey!” she called.
 “Hey kid, stop!”

 I did.
-I turned around, panting like a baby bird, to see a young, flax-haired woman wearing a long, wide-sleeved dress, walking toward me on slippered feet.
+I turned around, panting like a baby bird.
+A young, flax-haired woman wearing a long, wide-sleeved dress, walked toward me on slippered feet.
 She stopped below a naked old oak, shaking her head and panting just like me.
 A bearded man was slumped in the passenger seat, rubbing his eyes.
-The scent of burnt rubber wafted over us.
+The scent of burnt rubber wafted over.

 “I almost… I almost hit you kid,” the woman said, pushing hair behind her ears.
 “I could have… Look.
 I don’t want to sound like a bitch, but you shouldn’t be playing in the fucking street, kid.
 Please.
 Never do that.
 Never.”

 I nodded, transfixed.
-The bearded man got out of the car, lean and lank-haired, and retrieved my toy, which he handed to the woman, who handed it back to me.
+The bearded man got out of the car, lean and lank-haired.
+He retrieved my toy, which he handed to the woman, who handed it back to me.
 It was warm.